Rex Reed: Factual errors in reviews

 Reed's 2012 review for The Cabin in the Woods contained significant factual inaccuracies in his summary of the film, and exhibited a dismissive attitude towards anyone who disagreed with his negative opinion.
-L Magazines Henry Stewart noted: "his review is literally about 50 percent inaccurate—factually, objectively wrong."
+L Magazine’s Henry Stewart noted that "his review is literally about 50 percent inaccurate—factually, objectively wrong".
 His professionalism was also called into question when, in addition to the factual inaccuracies, some felt he was needlessly insulting and mean-spirited towards those who enjoyed the film.
 In 2013, Reed reviewed V/H/S/2, despite walking out of the film within its first 20 minutes.
 As a result, his review was brief and incorrectly summarized Jason Eisener's segment of the horror anthology.
 Some felt that Reed was unprofessional, and journalist Sam Adams stated that Reed was "making a mockery of a noble profession while intelligent critics scramble for crumbs all around him".

-In 2017, Reed's review of The Shape of Water incorrectly referred to writer and director Guillermo del Toro as "Benecio del Toro" (apparently both confusing the director with actor Benicio del Toro, and failing to spell the latter's name correctly), and also wrote that he was from Spain; the director is from Mexico and the actor is from Puerto Rico.
+In November 2017, Reed's review of Three Billboards Outside Ebbing, Missouri included notable confusions of major plotlines, most notably erroneous interpretations of the character arcs and events of the film.
+In December 2017, Reed's review of The Shape of Water incorrectly referred to writer and director Guillermo del Toro as "Benecio del Toro" (apparently both confusing the director with actor Benicio del Toro, and failing to spell the latter's name correctly), and wrote that he was from Spain; the director is from Mexico and the actor is from Puerto Rico.
 The same year he included the film Get Out on his list of 10 Worst Films of 2017, and later sardonically stated in a CBS Sunday Morning interview, "I didn't care if all the black men are turned into robots."
-A writer on Sunday Mornings website noted that there were no actual robots in the film.
+A writer on Sunday Mornings website noted that there were no robots in the film.

 Acting career

-Reed has acted occasionally, such as in the movie version of Gore Vidal's Myra Breckinridge (1970).
-Reed also appeared in the films Superman (1978, as himself), Inchon (1981) and Irreconcilable Differences (1984).
+Reed acted occasionally, such as in the movie version of Gore Vidal's Myra Breckinridge (1970).
+Reed also appeared in the films Superman (1978, as himself), Inchon (1981), and Irreconcilable Differences (1984).
 He appeared frequently as a judge on the TV game show The Gong Show in the late 1970s.
-Reed guest-voiced as himself on the animated series The Critic.

 Reed appeared in the 2009 documentary For the Love of Movies: The Story of American Film Criticism explaining how important film critics were in the 1970s, and complaining about the proliferation of unqualified critical voices on the internet.